rubygarage/nextjs6-graphql-client-tutorial/README.md

 yarn add eslint -D
 ```

-babel-eslint allows you to lint ALL valid Babel code
+We need a wrapper for babel’s parser used for eslint

+Use yarn to install the package:

 ```bash
 yarn add babel-eslint -D
 ```

+Babel-eslint allows you to lint ALL valid Babel code

 We're gonna use airbnb eslint config.
 There are few dependencies that are needed to be installed.